Skip to main content

 What to do if you break down

-If you paid extra to add Cuvva's breakdown cover to your policy, and you have a problem with your vehicle, here's what to do.
+If you paid extra to add Cuvva's breakdown cover to your policy, and you have a problem with your vehicle, you can follow the same process as for making a claim, but clicking the option for after you've broken down.
+You'll then be put through to a breakdown line, where you will receive asssistance.

 Step-by-step guide to making a claim

 1. Something happens to your car.
 An accident, damage or theft can be a nightmare, but we’re here to help.
-The first thing to do is let your insurer know using the contact numbers earlier in this article as soon as possible.
+The first thing to do is let your insurer know using process outlined at the start of this article.
 The insurer may take some time to respond.

 2. Investigation begins.
 Claim adjusters (basically car detectives!) look closely at what happened.
 They want to understand everything about the incident - who, what, where, when, why, how.
 It’s like solving a puzzle.